Sections of This Topic Include

-Relax when things seem out-of-control, it is part of the process and can’t be skipped.
+Relax when things seem out of control, it is part of the process and can’t be skipped.
 Focus people on moving their “crazy ideas” forward and making sense of them.
-Apply the innovation cycle to your leadership development… hummm, now that’s a thought!
+Apply the innovation cycle to your leadership development… hum, now that’s a thought!

 © Copyright Jim Smith

 Development is hard-pressed to interface with operations.
 Yet it is extremely important that this interface be workable because developments are not relevant until they find their way into operations.
 This is the “reason for being” of development; to have new systems and adaptive processes and structures integrated, in the long run, to foster organizational performance and adaptation.

 What’s The Difference?

 An operation is charted to preserve the status quo, the current thinking, and methods.
 Operations assume this status quo as a “given” and work within current procedures to improve them and “operationalize” them with a high degree of efficiency.
 In most operations the problem is clear and solutions are knowable.
 Fast response is an overriding value in executing a “fix” and getting the operation back online.

 Development, on the other hand, is a constructive conspiracy.
 It is the development function, whose job it is to replace the current ways of doing things, with new tools and assumptions more in line with changing business and organizational conditions.
 Development is rife with ambiguity; it is a searching and learning process.
 The overriding value is gaining commitment to change.